 Principles of Radiography

 This course will introduce the student to the concept of diseases.
-Emphasis will be placed on different types of growths, causative factors, and biological behavior.
+Emphasis will be placed on different types of pathologies, causative factors, and biological behavior.
 Etiology and clinical manifestations will be described.
-Students will be required to submit a research paper on assigned topics and present their findings in class.
+Students will be required to submit a research paper within specified guidelines and discuss it in class.

 Introduction to Radiation Therapy I-II

-This two-semester course will provide the student with the fundamentals of clinical radiation oncology.
-Malignant conditions, their etiology, and methods of treatment are discussed.
-Attention is given to patient prognosis, treatment results, and the effects of combined therapies.
+This two-semester course will provide the student with the fundamentals of radiation oncology.
+The history of cancer and radiation therapy will be discussed.
+Technical aspects of treatment machines and the effects of combined therapies will be discussed.
 In addition, this course will review calculations necessary for the various patient setups and treatments.
 The course will also introduce many concepts that will be taught in greater depth in subsequent classes in the senior year.

 These courses will provide the student with the fundamentals of clinical radiation oncology.
 The medical, biological, and pathological aspects as well as the physical and technical aspects will be discussed.
 The diagnosis, treatment prescription, the documentation of treatment parameters and delivery, emergency procedures, and patient condition and education needs will also be presented, discussed, examined, and evaluated.
 The course is also designed to examine and evaluate the management of neoplastic disease using knowledge in arts and sciences, while promoting critical thinking and the basis of ethical clinical decision making.
 The epidemiology, etiology, detection, diagnosis, patient condition, treatment, and prognosis of neoplastic disease will be presented, discussed, and evaluated in relationship to histology, anatomical site, and patterns of spread.
 Oncologic emergencies and management of such will be discussed.
-The radiation therapist’s responsibility in the management of neoplastic disease will be examined and linked to the skills required to analyze complex issues and make informed decisions while appreciating the character of the profession.
+The radiation therapists’ responsibility in the management of neoplastic disease will be examined and linked to the skills required to analyze complex issues and make informed decisions while appreciating the character of the profession.
 This course is designed to be taught over a period of two semesters.
+During class times, when a lecture is not scheduled, or the lecturer or physician becomes unavailable, the lecture time will be used for board review and the lecture will be rescheduled.

 Treatment Planning I-II

-This course is designed to give students an understanding of the factors that influence and govern clinical planning of patient treatment.
-Topics include isodose description, patient contouring, radiobiological considerations, dosimetric calculations, compensation, and clinical application of treatment beams.
+This two-semester course is designed to establish factors that influence and govern clinical planning of patient treatment.
+Included are isodose description, patient contouring, radiobiological considerations, dosimetric calculations, compensation, and clinical application of treatment beams.
 Optimal treatment planning is emphasized along with particle beams.
-Attention is given to the rationale, theory, and calculations for each method.
-Class demonstrations and projects are incorporated to complement specific content areas and are focus on clinical applications.
-This course is offered over a two-semester period.
-In addition, students will be assigned a two-week clinical rotation in the treatment planning department.
+Attention is given to the rationale, theory and calculations for each method.
+Class demonstrations and projects are incorporated to complement specific content areas and are focused on clinical applications.
+In addition, approximately half of the second semester is spent discussing various brachytherapy procedures including techniques, rationale, and calculations.
+In addition, students will be assigned a two-week clinical rotation in the treatment-planning department and a one-week rotation in brachytherapy.

-This course examines how we comprehend quality management as it relates to aspects of radiation therapy.
+To comprehend quality management as it relates to aspects of radiation therapy.
 Quality management protocols will be presented as they apply to patient care, record keeping, documentation, and equipment and radiation output.
+In addition, proper billing protocol, billing compliance, and managed care will be discussed as per ASRT guidelines.

-This course will ensure the student’s proficiency at reading and analyzing films and treatment fields.
+This course will ensure the student’s proficiency at reading and analyzing films, CTs and treatment fields.
 Organs and structures will be located radiographically and discussed in relation to anatomical landmarks.
 Typical treatment fields, including borders, blocking, and nodal chains, will be identified and discussed.

 Registry Examination Preparation